TailorDev/django-tailordev-biblio/README.md

 TailorDev Biblio
 ================

-A scientific bibliography management reusable django application.
+Scientific bibliography management with django.

 ## Dependencies

 For now, Django>=1.5 is required for this project to run on production, with python>=2.6.
-Currently, this application is not compatible with python 3.3.
-We are working on it.

 ## Installation

+The easiest way to go is to use pip:

+    $ pip install django-tailordev-biblio

-To install all dependencies at once, use pip:
+If you intend to work on the code, clone this repository and install all dependencies at once using pip:

     $ pip install -r requirements.txt

-If you intend to test or improve this application, also install the local dependencies:
+If you intend to work on the code, clone this repository and install the local dependencies:

     $ pip install -r requirements/local.txt

+## Configuration

-Add `td_biblio` and its dependencies to your `INSTALLED_APPS`:
+Add `td_biblio` to your `INSTALLED_APPS`:

     INSTALLED_APPS = (
     ...